badsector666/genesis/README.md

 - A stop-loss system used to prevent the bot for keeping its position too long ([Trailing stop loss ~20%](https://www.quant-investing.com/blog/truths-about-stop-losses-that-nobody-wants-to-believe)).
 - A profit calculator, checking that the profits are always > 0 while including the fees.

-**Note that these two methods are ONLY fallback verifications for the strategy pool, they're not indented to trigger frequently.**
+**Note that these two methods are ONLY fallback verifications for the strategy pool, they're not intended to trigger frequently.**

 Strategy pool